nikshrimali/TSAI_END2_Phase1/README.md

 # Assignment 2 - Back Propagation

-> Submitted by Naman Shrimali
+> Submitted by Nikhil Shrimali

 ## Target
 Rewrite the whole excel sheet showing backpropagation.
 Explain each major step, and write it on Github.